 Remember when we doodled on the back of our notebooks during a boring lecture?
 Just drawing patterns and shapes in our idle time is actually a widely known form of art called Doodling.
 It is fun and creative whether it’s doodling your own unique characters or objects.
 To learn more about doodling, Rooftop conducted an interactive doodling workshop with Mansi Sawant.

 Mansi is a 19-year-old artist who works on doodling art.
 She loves to share her love for doodle with young minds.
 She works on both traditional and digital art.
 Doodling is her way to express her emotions through various patterns and colors.

-Mansi had planned out the flow of the workshop in a very systematic manner.
+Mansi had planned out the flow of the Doodling workshop in a very systematic manner.
 To begin with, she drew three squares or boxes in which she would demonstrate different patterns to be drawn.
 The first box began with the concept of dots.
-She ran through the whole square with unaligned dots and drew small rings in between the spaces left.
+She ran through the whole square with unaligned dots and drew small rings between the spaces left.
 The next box was covered in horizontal crooked, curvy, and rhythmic lines.
-Finally, the last square had connecting petals in them with uneven circles filled in the empty spaces.
+Finally, the last square had connecting petals, with uneven circles filling the empty spaces.

 On this note, here’s us signing off until next time!

 For more information on upcoming Circle Experiences, follow us on Instagram.